 Lets try to define how many relations we have in our schema.

-User has links and votes fields.
+has links

-Link has postedBy and votes fields.
+and votes

-Vote has user and link
+has user

-How do those relations work?
-Link is a main entity, first created by us and the most important.
-Link is added by a (single) user.
+is added by a (single) user.
 On the other hand, a user can have more than one link.

-User also can vote for a link.
+also can vote for a link.
 He can vote for a single link once, but a link can have more than one votes.

 So, in our app we have 3 one-to-many relations.

-First change slightly Link model:
+First change slightly Link

-Update LinksTable.
+Update LinksTable

 Add foreign keys.

-Votes model already has proper fields for storing external ids, we only have to add foreign keys in database setup.
+model already has proper fields for storing external ids, we only have to add foreign keys in database setup.

 Because domain models has slightly changed, we also have to redefine our data.

 I think we’re done with the Database part of changes.
-The following code represents the current state of DBSchema file:
+The following code represents the current state of DBSchema

 Now we can go and do the GraphQL part of changes.